Fabian Stankowicz: History

-Using an armor built for him by Iron Man, Captain America gathers Fabian, Arnold "Arnie" Roth, Moonhunter, Jack Flag, and Free Spirit at the Stars and Stripes Headquarters where he told them that he didn't have long to live but intends to keep fighting as long as he could.
+Using an armor built for him by Iron Man, Captain America gathers Fabian, Arnie Roth, Moonhunter, Jack Flag, and Free Spirit at the Stars and Stripes Headquarters where he told them that he didn't have long to live but intends to keep fighting as long as he could.
 Donning a suit of armor, Fabian went into a training session with Jack Flag and Free Spirit.
 The two managed to trounce Fabian easily.
-Fabian accompanies Jack Flag and Free Spirit to the hospital to visit Arnold "Arnie" Roth after he had a heart attack.
+Fabian accompanies Jack Flag and Free Spirit to the hospital to visit Arnie Roth after he had a heart attack.
 Afterward, they set out with Captain America to head to A.I.M.
 Island for an invasion.
 Fabian brought along a bunch of robots to act as the diversion while Captain America, Falcon, Jack Flag, and Free Spirit invaded the island.
 While Captain America continued his mission, Fabian remained on the Freedom's Flight with Moonhunter.
 As A.I.M.
 Island is being torn apart by A.I.M.'s attempt to create a new Cosmic Cube, Fabian helped to evacuate the civilians into the Freedom's Flight.

 After a homeless man was found stabbed in the subway, Fabian revealed to Captain America that he had been carrying an invitation that Captain America was invited to.
 Captain America decided to investigate.
 Upon learning from Black Crow that he will be dead within 24 hours, Captain America summoned Jack Flag, Free Spirit, Fabian, and Moonhunter to a meeting and gave them paperwork that is needed to keep the Stars and Stripes Hotline running.
 All four of his allies moved in and hugged Captain America just in case it was their last chance.